-- 1. Upon first violation, student will receive a verbal warning from the bus driver and parents will be notified. - 2.
-Upon second violation, student will have 2 days off the bus and parents notified. - 3.
+- 1. Upon first violation, students will receive a verbal warning from the bus driver and parents will be notified. - 2.
+Upon the second violation, students will have 2 days off the bus and parents notified. - 3.
 Upon third and subsequent violations, the parent will be notified, and the student will lose the privilege of riding on the school district's transportation system for up to two weeks.